Wish me mell: Story

 Mell lives in the magical world of Merci Hills (メルシーヒルズ, Merushī hiruzu), located beyond the rainbow where everyone is living happily while their feelings are connected toward each other and words like "Thank you" can bring warmth to everyone's hearts.
 Mell and her friends were guided by the rainbow fairy, Ciel, who gives them advice.
-All the dezinens of Merci Hills are students who came from other countries.
+All the denizens of Merci Hills are students who came from other countries.
 Mell and her friends are also students living in Merci Hills, but they have their own mission given to them by Ciel.

 The story depends on the blog entries on the official blog, excluding site updates and promotions.

 Chapter 1: Seven-Colored Mission

-The series's first chapter focuses on Mell, a rabbit from France who is withdrawn from everyone on believing she doesn't have any friends.
+The series's first chapter focuses on Mell, a rabbit from France who is withdrawn from everyone, believing she doesn't have any friends.
 Ciel, looking at this situation, asked everyone to send as many letters to everyone to make her come out.
-The same time, Mell's friends came to study at the Hills and Ciel asked them take care of the special eggs and told them if they polish them every day, the eggs will change color.
+At the same time, Mell's friends came to study at the Hills and Ciel asked them to take care of the special eggs and told them if they polish them every day, the eggs will change color.
 And when all seven eggs were gathered, something good will happen.
 Each of the students accepted the mission and they all received the eggs from Ciel.
 Then, they went to Mell's house and decided to cheer her up and wanted to help her, though it never worked as her house stayed shut.
 One day, Poco found a strange egg on the Merci lake and brings it into Mell's house.
 He told Mell to take good care of it and it will be a secret between the two.
 As the days go by, Lutz, the postman of Merci Hills visited Mell's house and delivered a special letter to her and also said that it's his last day in Merci Hills as his studies are over and is leaving the place so he can go back to his country, Kenya.
-As Mell reads the letter, she felt for the first time, the warmth of caring on her heart, reminding her that she really has friends to care for her.
+As Mell reads the letter, she felt for the first time, the warmth of caring in her heart, reminding her that she really has friends to care for her.
 Mell herself decides to come out of her house for the first time and meet up with Lutz, deciding to become a postman in order to connect everyone's hearts, just like how everyone connected theirs to her.
-As Lutz is happy on the rabbit's determination, he gave her his red mailbag as a keepsake and leaves.
+As Lutz is happy with the rabbit's determination, he gave her his red mailbag as a keepsake and leaves.